Businesses have been talking about mHealth solutions since 2009 when wide adoption of smartphones, tablets, and

 Consumer-Focused mHealth Apps

 By and large, mHealth innovations require a solid app-powered framework.
 No wonder even such tech luminaries as Apple and Samsung rely on their own mHealth apps.
-These mobile health applications work as hubs for the user’s health-related data.
+These mobile applications work as hubs for health-related data.

-According to findings by Rock Health, a venture fund and research firm dedicated to digital health, 2021 was a record-smashing year for digital health, with funding approaching $29.1B across 729 deals.
+According to findings by Rock Health, a venture fund and research firm dedicated to digital health, Q3 2022 was quite impressive for digital health, with funding approaching $9.6B.

-On the chart below you can see that eHealth businesses focusing on mental health, diabetes, and cardiovascular areas got most of the funding.
+On the chart below you can see that eHealth businesses focusing on mental health, oncology, and cardiovascular areas got most of the funding.

 Source: Rock Health